es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 We assume that for example your implementation is in the folder "app" in the file "myImplementation.c".
 Then you have to create a fitting BUILD.bazel file for building and uploading your implementation.

-Alternatively, you can use the example "main.c" file and modify this file for your purposes.
+Alternatively, you can use the example ["main.c"](../app/main.c) file and modify this file for your purposes.
+Another option is to add a case to the switch case in the controlmanager and run it with building and running the [main.c](../app/main.c).

 ## The BUILD.bazel File

-You have to extend the BUILD.bazel file in the app folder.
+You have to extend the [BUILD.bazel](../app/BUILD.bazel) file in the app folder.
 You should see there the definition for our main.c and the blinking example.
 For your implementation you create your own embedded binary.
 You should give it a name and define the sources of your implementation as well as the compiler options with the copts command.